mcelro4/ethics_fall2025/_posts/2025-11-28-Privacy-blog-post-1.md

 The advantages of deleting information:

 Deleting information provides a sense of privacy, safety, user control, and memory saving.
 It allows users to practice information rights, and with devices like apple and microsoft there are legal requirements that allow users to know their informatio. has been deleted, although these companies could keep sensitive information.
 Additionally, the article talks about relationships and how intimate photos may be shared between partners.
 If the relationship goes south it is an advantage to know that users can delete images or conversations for their own comfort or safety without others sharing.

 The advantages of information permanence:

 The advantages of information permanence include recovering data that you need, using information(photos/files) for legal reasons, and or recovery research for organizations.
 From my personal experience, I have accidentally deleted files or images that I need and it is nice when there is a recovery system.
 I deleted my git repository during my sophomore year of college on accident and my professor was able to recover it so that I could push work to my repo for grading.
 This is an example of an advantage that may be useful within information permanence.

-Object overwriting is a straightforward, well-understood approach for eliminating the ability to recover deleted data.
-However, software engineers have not made object overwriting mandatory on today’s computer systems because it would negatively impact performance and battery life.
-This is a decision that must be made at the system level; it cannot be made a user option.
-Do you think that systems should employ object overwriting, or do you think that the current approach of not overwriting is correct?

-Should law-abiding people and organizations be able to irrevocably erase data?
-If so, how would that impact the abilities of law enforcement?
-Discuss the elements that this policy choice shares with the debate over law enforcement access to encrypted data and how it is different.